 In Tutorialized I-II I reconfigured a series of 3D forms to generate an analysis of their constructed purpose.
 The montage contains the literal construction of a digital image with its potential real world repercussions observed momentarily as the backdrop.
 If reading and deciphering symbols in art is an action, then these actions also have the potential to turn into a political act.
 For instance, I wanted to exploit the uncertainty of real and imagined threat: Who is in control of the gun?
 Who is it searching for or targeting?
 Am I the perpetrator of violence or the potential victim?
 I also tried to approach them antagonistically, either through modifying their shapes, textures, and movements, by pulling and twisting their digital bodies into violent, contorted, or explosive projections, scaling them up, and using their distortions to penetrate each other.

-The soundtracks are ripped from online tutorials that I have either participated in or have depended on for my development as a creator.
+The soundtracks are ripped from online tutorials that I have either participated in or have depended on for my own development as a creator.
 Sometimes it is my voice distorted by a vocoder or the voice of the uploader.
-I see online tutorials as a type of cultural programming that I utilise to disrupt and expand the viewer’s relationship to the ideology behind videogames and consumerism.
+I see online tutorials as a type of cultural programming that I utilise to, disrupt and expand the viewers relationship to the ideology behind videogames and consumerism.
 Interactivity or participation is not just the literal interfacing with a piece of technology such as a mouse, joystick, or button, but a physic entanglement with reading, feeling, and being affected by the power of the image.
-These antagonistic experiments throughout the project were meant to re-intensify our experience of their everyday acceptance and lead to questions that speak to their larger interconnected significance within a wider socio-political discourse.
+These antagonistic experiments over the course of the project were meant to re-intensify our experience of their everyday acceptance and lead to questions that speak to their larger interconnected significance within a wider socio-political discourse.

 3-channel synched, HD video (16:9), Stereo, PAL.
 Duration: 7:12mins

-Ocean Sequences is a mashup of objects that attract and repel one another.
-An infinite ocean sets the stage for these forms which compete for dominance in a claustrophobic universe of their own making.
-As forms penetrate, cling, and stick to each other’s surfaces they form a makeshift raft of debris, while some drift away on unseen ocean currents isolated.
-At times, the textures of these adrift objects seem to run and melt, colours swirl and mix within their skin.
-Is this the heat of the sun bearing down on the object, water dissolving their once sharp contours and identities, or is the researcher treading the fine line of copyright infringement by modifying their appearance?
-The spectacle of consumerist behaviours, military production, information wars, ideology, gaming, entertainment, and climate change populate this animated arrangement.
+Ocean Sequences is a mashup of objects that attract and repel one-another in unpleasant ways.
+An infinite ocean backdrop sets the stage for these forms which compete for dominance in a claustrophobic space of their own making.
+As forms penetrate, cling, and stick against each other’s surfaces forming a makeshift raft of debris, others drift away on unseen ocean currents.
+At times, the textures of these isolated objects seem to run and melt, colours swirl and mix within their textures.
+Is this the heat of the sun bearing down on the object, water dissolving their once sharp contours and identities or is the researcher treading the fine line of copyright infringement by modifying their appearance?
+The spectacle of consumerist behaviours, military production, information wars, ideology, gaming, entertainment, and climate change form the backbone of this animated arrangement.

 How To Get An Education, 2016-19